-To investigate whether these modes of interannual storm track variability are coupled to extratropical SST and land temperatures, surface temperatures in CCSM3 and ERA-40 are regressed on the corresponding storm track PCs (color shasing in Figs. 5 and 6).
-All of the modes of storm track variability except for the strengthening of the Atlantic storm track in CCSM3 are accompanied by patterns of SST that have the potential to reinforce the storm track pattern, i.e. an increase in the meridional SST gradient equatorward of where the storm track incresses in strength, as the storm track at a particular latitude is most influenced by the surface temperature gradient 5° to 10° equatorward of its latitude due to the poleward tilt of baroclinic waves with height (Yin and Battisti 2004).
-While SST changes little with a strengthening of the Atlantic storm track in CCSM3, the surface temperature gradient is enhanced upstream over North America.
+To investigate whether these modes of interannual storm track variability are coupled to extratropical SST and land temperatures, surface temperatures in CCSM3 and ERA-40 are regressed on the corresponding storm track PCs (color shading in Figs. 5 and 6).
+All of the modes of variability except for the strengthening of the Atlantic storm track in CCSM3 are accompanied by patterns of SST that have the potential to reinforce the storm track pattern, i.e. an increase in the meridional SST gradient equatorward of where the storm track increases in strength, as the storm track is most influenced by the surface temperature gradient 5° to 10° equatorward of its latitude due to the poleward tilt of baroclinic waves with height (Yin and Battisti 2004).
+While SST changes little with a strengthening of the Atlantic storm track in CCSM3, the surface temperature gradient is enhanced upstream over North America, as was found by Guylev et al. (2002).

 Regressions of 1000 hPa zonal wind on the PCs of storm track variability (contours in Figs. 5 and 6) show that low-level winds tend to be more westerly where SSTs are cooler over the Pacific, implying that the SST anomalies are driven by winds either through surface heat fluxes or Ekman transport across the meridional SST gradient.
-This relationship also appears to hold in the Atlantic, although in CCSM3 the stronger zonal winds near the east coast of the U.S. appear to be offset by another process, probably warm southerly advection by either anomalous southerly winds or the Gulf Stream.
-In turn, the changes in low-level zonal winds are consistent with the changes in poleward momentum flux that are expected to accompany the shifts in the storm tracks.
+This relationship also appears to hold in the Atlantic, although in CCSM3 the stronger zonal winds near the east coast of the U.S. appear to be offset by another process, probably either advection by anomalous southerly winds or increased ocean heat transport by a stronger wind-driven subtropical gyre.
+In turn, the changes in low-level zonal winds are consistent with the changes in poleward heat and momentum flux that are expected to accompany the shifts in the storm tracks.